How to use Google Lens to ask questions out loud about what you see

 How to use voice input in Lens

-Search with your voice in Lens to find the answers you need.
+Search with your voice in Lens to find the information you need, plus links to learn more.

 Voice input for Lens is now available globally for English queries in the Google app for Android and iOS.